-Applicants requirements are listed below.
-Individual programs may require additional application materials and may have more selective admission requirements than those of graduate admission; please refer to the program pages for specific information.
+Individual programs may require additional application materials and may have more selective admission requirements than those of graduate admission, including minimum GPA requirements.
 Copies of all official documents can be used for admission purposes.
 Note: official documents are required at a later date if not originally provided.

 A non-refundable application fee of $40 may be paid by credit card in the online application.
 Applications will not be processed until the fee has been received.

-Applicants must provide a statement of interest (500-1000 words) on the following topics:
+Applicants must provide a short admission essay on the following topics:

 Some programs use a separate essay prompt.
 This information is included in the online application.